-Critaria Laval A Cantamananalaval Demonstra and Evalenctions Criteria, Level A Conformance Level Remarks and Explanations 1.1.1 Non-text Content All non-text content that is presented to the user has a text alternative that serves the equivalent purpose, except in some limited situations (see link).
-Partially Supports One Identity Safeguard is accessible through Web-based applications and a Windows client 1.2.1 Audio-only and Video-only (Prerecorded) Not Applicable Except when the audio or video is a media alternative for text and is clearly labeled as such, for prerecorded audio-only media an alternative for time-based media is provided that presents equivalent information.
-For prerecorded video-only media, either an alternative for time-based media or an audio track is provided that presents equivalent information.
-1.2.2 Captions (Prerecorded) Captions are provided for all prerecorded audio content in synchronized media, except when the media is a media alternative for text and is clearly labeled as such.
+Criteria, Level A Conformance Level Remarks and Explanations 1.1.1 Non-text Content All non-text content that is presented to the user has a text alternative that serves the equivalent purpose, except in some limited situations (see link).
+Supports 1.2.1 Audio-only and Video-only (Prerecorded) Except when the audio or video is a media alternative for text and is clearly labeled as such, for prerecorded audio-only media an alternative for time-based media is provided that presents equivalent information.
+For prerecorded video- only media, either an alternative for time-based media or an audio track is provided that presents equivalent information.
+Not Applicable 1.2.2 Captions (Prerecorded) Captions are provided for all prerecorded audio content in synchronized media, except when the media is a media alternative for text and is clearly labeled as such.
 Not Applicable 1.2.3 Audio Description or Media Alternative (Prerecorded) An alternative for time-based media or audio description of the prerecorded video content is provided for synchronized media, except when the media is a media alternative for text and is clearly labeled as such.
 Not Applicable 1.3.1 Info and Relationships Information, structure, and relationships conveyed through presentation can be programmatically determined or are available in text.
-Not Applicable 1.3.2 Meaningful Sequence When the sequence in which content is presented affects its meaning, a correct reading sequence can be programmatically determined.
-Partially Supports General divison of text / images and tabbing capabilities reflect readability
+Supports 1.3.2 Meaningful Sequence When the sequence in which content is presented affects its meaning, a correct reading sequence can be programmatically determined.
+Supports advised of the method for moving focus away.
+Not Applicable 2.1.4 Character Key Shortcuts If a keyboard shortcut is implemented in content using only letter (including upper- and lowercase letters), punctuation, number, or symbol characters, then either the keyboard shortcut is only active when that component has focus or a mechanism is available to turn the shortcut off level.